-When installation is completed and you have checked the version, you can skip to 3rd step.
+When the installation is completed and you have checked the version, you can skip to 3rd step.

 2. Git configuration.

 Required information can be saved using git --config command.
-In the following example we will set username and e-mail address, since Git uses this information in every message.
+In the following example, we will set a username and e-mail address, since Git uses this information in every message.
 This information can be added by following these commands:

 git config --global user.name "your_username"